quantumdoubleblind/qsw_2023/README.md

 docker build -t "your-image-name" docker run "your-image-name"
 ```
-Replace 'your-image-name' with a name of your choice and make sure to runn these commands from the same directory as your Dockerfile.
+Replace 'your-image-name' with a name of your choice and make sure to run these commands from the same directory as your Dockerfile.
 To adjust the parameters open the experiment.py file and run the experiment according to your needs.

 ### Local